Zubax/myxa_enclosure/assembly_manual/README.md

 * 50 VDC lab power supply

 ## Assembly
 First, prepare a 10 mm wide strip of the thermal pad.
 Use the ruler and the knife to ensure that the cutoff line is straight.
-Afterwards, cut the stripe into two patches: one 35 mm long and one 6 х 13 mm.
+Afterward, cut the stripe into two patches: one 35 mm long and one 6 х 13 mm.

 ![Thermal pad strip](1.jpg)